Totskoye nuclear exercise: History

 Following the explosion, a Li-2 airplane was put to use on a reconnaissance mission to report the movement of a radioactive cloud produced by the blast, and the most dangerous areas were explored and marked by special reconnaissance troops.
 After the reconnaissance was complete and the Soviet command gained enough information on the level of radiation, the army moved in.
-The soldiers wore gas masks, protective suits and respirators, special gloves and capes and moved around the territory in armoured personnel carriers, holding a distance of 400-600 metres from the hypocenter and avoiding the most dangerous areas of the explosion site.
+The soldiers wore gas masks, protective suits and respirators, special gloves and capes and moved around the territory in armoured personnel carriers, holding a distance of 400–600 metres from the hypocenter and avoiding the most dangerous areas of the explosion site.
 They moved 400–500 metres from the hypocenter, whereas tanks and armoured personnel carriers came even closer.

 However, the protective measures were insufficient.
 According to one veteran in a Soviet documentary of the event, "Some, the majority even, had no protective clothing, and besides it was impossible to use gas masks" [in the 115 degree temperatures of the area].
 Additionally, insufficient care was taken to remove and dispose of contaminated clothing of the event.
 Evacuations were haphazard, where villagers who chose to stay were told to "dig ditches" to avoid effects.
 Yuri Sorokin filed suit in 1993 against the Russian government to receive compensation for medical injuries that he attributed to the exercise.

 Sergey Zelentsov (1927–2017), a military officer who was the first to reach the middle of the hypocenter, described his experience in the following words: "Not reaching the area of strong radioactive contamination, we crossed the road which the columns of advancing troops had passed before us.
-It was empty and quiet around, only the radiometers were clicking, noting us of the increased level of radiation.
+It was empty and quiet around, only the radiometers were clicking, notifying us of the increased level of radiation.
 The troops proceeded past the hypocenter, outside of the area of severe radioactive contamination.
 Directly in the zone adjacent to the hypocenter of the explosion, the ground was covered with a thin glassy crust of melted sand, crunchy and breaking underfoot, like a thin ice on spring puddles after a night frost.
 And there were no footprints on it, except for my own.
 I walked quietly along this crust, since the radiometer registered a level of radioactivity not exceeding 1 R/h."